Nobox/Lazy-Strings/README.md

 You can take the id from the spreadsheet using the `gid` variable from your Google doc url.
 For example, in this spreadsheet: https://docs.google.com/a/nobox.com/spreadsheets/d/1V_cHt5Fe4x9XwVepvlXB39sqKXD3xs_QbM-NppkrE4A/edit#gid=1626663029 the id is `1626663029`.

 ## How it works
-Lazy Strings uses an `id => value` convention to access the copy, it generates an `app.php` file inside the specified language locale folder.
+Lazy Strings uses an `id => value` convention to access the copy, it generates an `lazy.php` file inside the specified language locale folder.
 You can see an example doc here: https://docs.google.com/a/nobox.com/spreadsheets/d/1V_cHt5Fe4x9XwVepvlXB39sqKXD3xs_QbM-NppkrE4A/edit#gid=0.

 | id            | value         |
 | ------------- | ------------- |